Theocode12/printf/README.md

-A project on the function printf.
+An ALX project on the function printf.